CammiePone/CammiePone/README.md

 ### Hi there, I'm Cammie 👋

 ## I'm a Modder and Indie Game Developer/Designer
-- My current modding project is [Arcanus][arcanus].
+- My current modding project is Esoterica, which is unreleased and private for now.
-- My current indie game is a Virtual Reality Role-Playing Game (VRRPG).
-- I'm currently learning Unreal Engine 5 for the above-mentioned game.
 - I enjoy the creative and mechanical design processes.

 ### Projects: